-Detroit cop charged after Macomb shooting
+Detroit officer charged after shooting in Macomb

 Sticks and stones may break your bones, but for one Detroit police officer, words allegedly led him to shoot at a Ray Township couple's home.

 Officer Clifford Gullion, 32, was charged Thursday with two counts of discharging a weapon into a building and two counts felony firearm during a video arraignment in 42-2 District Court of Romeo.

 Bond is set at $250,000.
 He is being held at the Macomb County Jail.
 He faces possible jail time of 10 years for discharging a weapon and an additional two years for the felony firearm charges.